Sheldon Jeter's Attorneys Seeking Mistrial In Tyric Pugh Homicide Conviction

 In 2018, DelTondo was shot several times in her parent’s driveway, just feet from a home that KDKA confirmed is owned by the female juror’s parents.

-“We’re definitely concerned about it.
-It’s hard to imagine that a neighbor of the DelTondos would end up on a jury for or against Sheldon Jeter,” said Jeter’s attorney Michael Santicola back in June.

 Though he’s never been formally named a suspect, Jeter has been under investigation in connection with the DelTondo murder for the past three years.
-The case has gained national attention and Santicola says the juror could not help but know of Jeter or have strong feelings about him.
+Since that time, Jeter has garnered national attention as a possible suspect in the murder.
+But the defense said when questioned during jury selection, the juror revealed no knowledge of Jeter or the present case.READ MORE: KDKA Investigates: Transcripts Reveal Conflicted Juror In Sheldon Jeter Homicide Conviction Was Married To His Relative

 In addition, defense attorneys say the juror disregarded court instructions by speaking with other jurors during sidebars.